A Star-Shaped Glial Cell Called Astrocytes

 Around 40% of all cells in the brain are a type of star-shaped glial cell called astrocytes.
-Astrocytes were first documented by neuroanatomists around 140 years ago, and for a long time were considered the “glue” that held the brain together.
+Astrocytes were first documented by neuroanatomists around 140 years ago, and for a long time these glial cells were considered the “glue” that held the brain together.
 With recent advances, far from being a uniform glue, astrocytes are emerging as specialized contributors of brain physiology and disease.
 However, astrocytes remain largely understudied and relatively little is still known about this, “the other half” of the brain.

 Astrocytes are remarkably complex with structures that give rise to characteristic bushy appearances.

 If diseases are complicated, we have a responsibility to understand that complexity.Bal Khakh, PhD

 A miniature microscope used to image neuronal activity in vivo following astrocyte-specific manipulations.